 Islam

-None of you will have faith until he loves for his brother what he loves for himself.-- (The Prophet Muhammad)
+None of you will have faith until he loves for his brother what he loves for himself.-- (Sayings of The Prophet Muhammad)

 Sources